moritetu/cm-cdh-cluster/README.md

 ### Cluster

-Two master nodes and three slave nodes will run.
+A master node and three slave nodes will run.

 #### OS